Belonging, Connection, and Nature: Coming Home Together

 Awakening from the delusion of separation through practice and inquiry we will explore belonging, connection and nature to reveal what supports us in coming home to our hearts, coming home to interdependence.
 Grounded in foundational Dharma teachings, we will offer traditional sitting and walking instruction as well as daily opportunities to practice in wild nature together.
 This is a silent retreat but we will also engage in inquiry and sharing through structured, guided relational practice as part of the context of the retreat.

-Special note for this retreat: **To achieve a supportive retreat container for this experience, we will be accepting a certain number of registrations for both those who identify as people of color and for those who do not self-identify as people of color.
-This will ensure a rich, diverse, and balanced group for the retreat.
+Special note for this retreat: **To achieve the desired retreat container for this experience, we are currently only accepting registrations for people of color.
+For anyone who does not identify as a person of color, please email firstname.lastname@example.org to be added to the wait list.
+Kindly note “Wait List-Belonging Retreat” in the subject line.
+This will ensure a rich, diverse and balanced group for the retreat.
 Thank you for your understanding.

 Sebene Selassie (She/Her) is a teacher and writer.
 She began studying Buddhism over 25 years ago as an undergraduate at McGill University where she majored in Comparative Religious Studies.
 She has an MA from the New School where she focused on race and cultural studies.
 For over 20 years she worked with children, youth, and families nationally and internationally for small and large social justice and social change programs.
 Her work has taken her everywhere from the Tenderloin—San Francisco, to East Harlem–NYC, to refugee camps in Guinea–West Africa.
 She is the former Executive Director of New York Insight Meditation Center…